tc39/how-we-work/incubator-calls.md

 ![TC39 Working Mode](images/tc39-working-mode.svg)

-Incubator calls seek to speed up the process by having a sanctioned bi-weekly timeslot for stakeholders to present constraints.
+Incubator calls seek to speed up the process by having a sanctioned timeslot every two weeks for stakeholders to present constraints.
 The general guiding principle of the incubator calls is:

 <p align=center>
   <i>To present and receive feedback that is relevant for eventual stage advancement.</i>